achimbo/leila/leila/README.txt

 Reporting on membership fees
 Send email reminders when items are due
 Optional Guest access to searchable object list
+Search as you type for users and objects

 Required Software: